erlerobot/erle_gitbook/en/beaglepilot/analogin.md

 ...
 ```

-- Inside a **namespace** you include all functions appropriate for fulfilling a certain goal.You can then refer to functions that are part of a namespace by prefixing the function with the namespace name followed by the scope operator :: .
+Inside a **namespace** you include all functions appropriate that fulfill a certain goal.
+You can then refer to the functions that are part of a namespace by prefixing the function with the namespace name followed by the scope operator `::` .

 ```cpp